 | Affordability Score | 92/100 | 79/100 |

 The bottom line: if your primary goal is spending as little as possible, Vietnam is the clear winner.
 If you want the best overall value — factoring in healthcare, internet, visa flexibility, and English accessibility — Thailand offers a more polished experience at a modest premium.
+If you are a US citizen, do not forget your tax obligations abroad — the FEIE lets you exclude up to $132,900 of earned income (2026 IRS amount), and our expat tax calculator shows exactly how much you would owe from any country.
 For the full breakdown, see our Thailand vs Vietnam comparison.

 Cheapest Does Not Mean Best

-Here is something every “cheapest countries” article should say but rarely does: the cheapest place to live is not automatically the best place to live.
-Cost is one dimension.
-It matters enormously — especially if you are on a fixed income, a freelancer building a business, or retiring early — but it is never the whole picture.
+The cheapest place to live is not automatically the best: a $500/month apartment means nothing if healthcare is hours away, crime rates are high, or you cannot legally stay — which is why WhereNext scores countries across seven dimensions including safety, healthcare, visa access, and infrastructure, not just cost.
+Cost matters enormously — especially if you are on a fixed income, a freelancer building a business, or retiring early — but it is never the whole picture.

 Consider these tradeoffs before you pack your bags: